Murphy Smith: Toronto Blue Jays

 On April 14, 2015, Murphy signed a minor league contract with the Toronto Blue Jays organization.
-He finished 2015 with the New Hampshire Fisher Cats and the Dunedin Blue Jays.
-He elected free agency on November 6, 2015.
-On November 18, he resigned to a minor league deal with Toronto and spent the 2016 season with New Hampshire and the Buffalo Bisons.
-That season, he earned his third career All-Star appearance, this time in the Eastern League.
-He elected free agency on November 7, 2016.
-He again resigned with the Blue Jays on a minor league pact on December 12.
-Smith spent the 2017 season between New Hampshire and Buffalo as well before electing free agency on November 6.
-On March 24, 2018, he again resigned with the Blue Jays organization.
-After pitching for the Buffalo Bisons in 2018, he was promoted to the major leagues on August 27, and debuted that day.
+He finished 2015 with the Double–A New Hampshire Fisher Cats and the High–A Dunedin Blue Jays.
+He elected free agency on November 6.

+On November 18, 2015, Smith re–signed with Toronto on a new minor league deal.
+That season, he earned his third career All-Star appearance, this time in the Eastern League, and made a late–season appearance for the Triple–A Buffalo Bisons.
+In 42 appearances out of the bullpen for New Hampshire, Smith compiled a 1.50 ERA with 68 strikeouts and 5 saves across 72 innings pitched.
+He elected free agency following the season on November 7, 2016.

+Smith again re–signed with the Blue Jays on a minor league pact on December 12, 2016.
+Smith split the 2017 season between New Hampshire and Buffalo, accumulating a 3.68 ERA in 39 combined appearances before electing free agency on November 6.

+On March 24, 2018, he again re–signed with the Blue Jays organization.
+After pitching for Buffalo in 2018, he was promoted to the major leagues for the first time on August 27, and debuted that day.
 He was designated for assignment on September 1.
-He elected free agency on November 2, 2018.
+Smith elected free agency following the season on November 2.